SlimeVR/Nighty-Hardware-Tester/README.md

 # Nighty-Hardware-Tester

-Software suit for testing hardware (like assemblied PCBs)
+Software suit for testing hardware (like assembled PCBs)